waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Presto/Common functions and operators.md

 -   TRY

-    The TRY function evaluates an expression and handle certain types of errors by returning NULL.
+    The TRY function evaluates an expression and handles certain types of errors by returning NULL.
 The following errors are handled by TRY:

-    -   Division by zero, e.g. x/0
+    -   Division by zero
     -   Invalid cast or function argument
     -   Numeric value out of range
-    Generally used in conjunction with COALESCE to return the default value in case of errors.
-The usage is as follows:
+    In the event of errors, it is typically used in conjunction with COALESCE to return the default value.
+Its expression form is as follows:

     ```
     TRY(expression)
     ```

-    Example:
+    For example:

     ```
     --- When COALESCE and TRY are used in conjunction, if packages=0, and a "division by zero" error is thrown, the default value (0) will be returned.